vuestorefront/vue-storefront/packages/core/docs/general/installation.md

 ## Using Vue Storefront CLI

-If you want to get started with Vue Storefront, the easiest way is to set up your project using our CLI.
+The easiest way to get started with Vue Storefront is to set up your project using our CLI.
 You can install it globally using `yarn` or `npm`:

 <code-group>
 <code-block title="YARN">